Why a Home Solar System Might NOT Be for You

 With that said, Blue Raven Solar has ways to finance solar systems that might work for you, with an option of having the first 18 months free of charge!
 This is an option that lots of our customers take advantage of and benefit from, and we also have other ways to finance solar systems, so you can find something that works for you and your budget.

-Something else to consider is that in order to qualify for a loan to finance your system, you will need a credit score of at least 650, and to receive the federal tax credit (26%!) that pushes many people to go solar, you need to be making at least $40,000 taxable dollars a year (combined income).
+Something else to consider is that in order to qualify for a loan to finance your system, you will need a credit score of at least 650, and to receive the federal tax credit (30%) pushing many people to go solar, you need to be making at least $40,000 taxable dollars a year (combined income).

 We understand that most people go solar purely because of the potential savings, with the idea of helping the environment at the back of their minds and at the bottom of their priorities list.